 I never understood social media’s impact until everything started revolving around it.
 From online advertising to society taking a whole different face, being on Instagram, Facebook, Pinterest etc., continues to impact our lives immensely.
+People may even be looking at suddenlink internet packages, among others, with a view to upgrading their internet because their current package is unable to keep up with their increased internet usage.
 Although not commonly discussed, social media has also hit photography hard, both positively and negatively.

 Let’s look at the cycle of photography.
 We notice that it wasn’t until social media became a booming trend that phone companies started paying more attention to their cameras.
 Since demand dictates production cycles, I believe that the need for higher quality images implanted a need for better phone cameras, yet this is just one of the ways social media has changed photography.